aesophor/py-todo/README.md

 ## Overview
 A little program to remind you of upcoming events / unfinished tasks.

+Put them into `~/.zshrc` or `~/.bashrc` or whatever you want, and it will stop you from putting off important shit.

+Pickled (i.e., serialized) todo list objects are saved in ~/.local/share/py-todo/todo.dat by default.

 ## Dependencies
+* Linux (I need someone to test it on MacOS!)
 * python 3.6 (pathlib, pickle)

 ## Installation